 Irrespective of the debt that you’re carrying, if you don’t pay yourself, you’re committing a huge blunder.
 In case you earn a decent amount of money, make sure you stack aside 10% of your month towards your debt payments and another 10% towards savings.
 Keep track of it and whenever you get extra funds, increase the payments.

 #4: Keep tracing everything that you spend

-Even after you follow the above mentioned steps to follow a budget when you’re struggling with the student loan payments, you should still avoid taking on additional debt.
-Owing too much of debt at a very young age can bar you from taking out new lines of credit in the near future.
+Even after you follow the above-mentioned steps to follow a budget when you’re struggling with the student loan payments, you should still avoid taking on additional debt.
+Owing too much debt at a very young age can bar you from taking out new lines of credit soon.